zz0-0/loom/loom/PROJECT_ANALYSIS.md

   - [ ] Limited error handling in core editing features
 - ✅ **Code Organization**
   - ✅ Better organized editor components with separation of concerns
   - ✅ Improved import organization in editor files
+  - ✅ **Recent Improvements:** Created shared utilities and constants to eliminate duplication
   - Some files could be better organized
   - Some long files could be split
 - ✅ **Performance Considerations**: Basic optimizations implemented ✅